 The Healing Project is an open and encouraging community to innovate, share ideas and be rewarded no matter who you are.

 The Healing Project is a non-profit that welcomes ideas and rewards innovative thinking.
 Members of our community get a say in which research to fund, how to fund it, and how the results are applied.
-If you want to contribute your ideas and gain access to a decentralized movement focused on solving barriers to scientific discovery, join the DeSci movement with The Healing Project.
+If you want to contribute your ideas and gain access to a decentralized community focused on solving barriers to scientific discovery, join the DeSci movement with The Healing Project.

-Our members get their ideas recorded on the blockchain forever, creating a truly collaborative approach to maximizing research applications towards natural solutions to fight inflammation and chronic disease.
-This data provides a direct pathway from the research lab to the product development stage.
+Our members get their contributions recorded on the blockchain forever, creating a truly collaborative approach to maximizing research applications towards natural solutions to fight inflammation and chronic disease.
+This provides a direct pathway from the research lab to the product development stage.

 How's this for a big idea?
 Scientists + Engineers + Blockchain = DeSci

-We are The Healing Project and we can’t wait to get started healing with you.
-Let’s shake things up.

 This is science meets blockchain & we’re feeling all the feelings.